-With his eyes clenched shut, Highland Park City Manager David Knapp knelt behind a pew to pray at the beginning of Jaclyn Santos-Sacramento's funeral mass on Tuesday morning.
+With his eyes clenched shut, knelt behind a pew to pray at the beginning of Jaclyn Santos-Sacramento's funeral mass on Tuesday morning.

 Just then, a young Hispanic boy crawled along the pew and looked at him, puzzled.

-The child was one of many at a service where another child was the focus: Jaclyn was 5 years old when she was hit and killed by a car while walking on the Central Avenue sidewalk with her mother and two brothers on Labor Day.
-An 18-year-old Highland Park resident has been charged with driving under the influence during the crash.
+The child was one of many at a service where another child was the focus: Jaclyn was 5 years old when with her mother and two brothers on Labor Day. has been charged with driving under the influence during the crash.

 Though the tragedy shook the community, the children at Tuesday's service still didn't quite grasp it, even with Jaclyn's casket right in front of them.
 One young girl, wearing a t-shirt with a peace sign pattern, stacked Bibles as her parents somberly followed along with the service.
 Another lay beneath her parent's pew, tracing shapes into the wood at the bottom.